-No multiplayer details were shown off during the demo, but it seems classic modes, as well as LAN multiplayer, will return.
 However, it isn’t clear whether the actual shooting mechanics will be more reminiscent of the recent Halo 5: Guardians or pre-343 Industries Halo iterations.
-Klobrille added they weren’t sure how these might be worked into the game’s campaign, but they will vary in their implementation on multiplayer maps.
+Klobrille added that they weren’t sure how these might be worked into the game’s campaign, but they will vary in their implementation on multiplayer maps.

 For the past few years, 343 Industries has been busy building a new engine for Halo Infinite.
 Lee claims that the new engine “empowers [the] creative teams to reach detail and performance no Halo has ever delivered” and that it will let them capture “intimate stories like the moments [witnessed] in Discover Hope.”

-The visuals we’ve seen so far are all from this new engine, but we’ve yet to see actual gameplay of Halo Infinite in action.
-Regardless, the visuals seem to be a big step forward for the Halo franchise.
+The visuals we’ve seen so far are all from this new engine and seem to be a big step forward for the Halo franchise despite being a work in progress.
 Players on both console and PC should be happy with the new art direction of Infinite.